www.locriantica.it

 The request was accepted and the Public Instruction Ministry (which, at that time, was the one deputed to the Cultural Heritage) started immediately an inquiry which led to a really fast answer sent to the Locrian administrators.

-In that answer, dated 11th July 1966, the Ministry said that, analyzed the situation, the vicissitude of the Persephon had to be counted amongst "the much greater problem of the artistic heritage thefts happened during various ages and for various reasons between lots of countries".
-Obviously it was a bureaucratic answer which meant "we are sorry, we know the situation, but we can do nothing about that"; it all came to nothing then, but that answer was however important because it was referred, as the subject of the matter, to the "return of the Persephon, stolen in Locri"; for the first time, then, even the Ministry underlined the Locrian origin of the statue.
+In that answer, dated 11th July 1966, the Ministry said that, analyzed the situation, the vicissitude of the Persephone had to be counted amongst "the much greater problem of the artistic heritage thefts happened during various ages and for various reasons between many countries".
+Obviously it was a bureaucratic answer which meant "we are sorry, we know the situation, but we can do nothing about that"; it all came to nothing then, but that answer was however important because it was referred, as the subject of the matter, to the "return of the Persephone, stolen in Locri"; for the first time, then, even the Ministry underlined the Locrian origin of the statue.

-This fact must be added to another one; the Ministry inquiry went on and there was another request, dated 9th September 1966, this time made from the General Office for the Antiquities of Rome to the Superintendence of Taranto to view the acts related to the Persephon in their possession.
-The 16th of September the Superintendence answered sending to Rome a detailed report in which it was said that had been made many excavation tests, in the place "where the statue was found without, anyway, reaching any positive result".
-So, there were no archaeological evidences to prove that the site where the Persephon was found was also her original place; on the contrary it was strengthened the theory which wants Taranto just as a transit location but not the place of origin of the statue.
+This fact must be added to another one; the Ministry inquiry went on and there was another request, dated 9th September 1966, this time made by the General Office for Antiquities of Rome to the Superintendence of Taranto to view the acts in their possession related to the Persephone.
+The 16th of September the Superintendence answered sending to Rome a detailed report in which it was said that many excavation tests had been made in the place "where the statue was found without, anyway, reaching any positive result".
+So, there were no archaeological evidences to prove that the site where the Persephone was found was also her original place; on the contrary it was strengthened the theory which wants Taranto just as a transit location but not the place of origin of the statue.

-The silence felt again on the vicissitude even if a couple of other attempts were institutionally made to bring back to Italy the Persephon, but they had no luck.
+The silence felt again on the vicissitude even if a couple of other attempts were institutionally made to bring the Persephone back to Italy, but they had no luck.

 But this is of less to none interest for us; it's not the matter of this site to establish truths or lies, to give merits or faults.
-The objective of this section dedicated to the Persephon is to let the people know, as it was said in the beginning, the forgotten story (or, better, the ignored story) of the theft of the Persephon from the place were she laid for more than two thousands years to her landing place (by this time, we fear, final) to the Alt Museum in Berlin.
+The objective of this section dedicated to the Persephone is to let the people know, as it was said in the beginning, the forgotten story (or, better, the ignored story) of the theft of the Persephone from the place were she laid for more than two thousand years to her landing place (by this time, we fear, final) to the Alt Museum in Berlin.

 Back to the top of the page